-Those seeking an open-air experience can also opt for the Vanquish Volante convertible.
+Those seeking an open-air experience can also opt for the Vanquish S Volante convertible.

-With its powerful stance, elegant proportions and trademark Aston Martin grille, the Vanquish represents a careful evolution of its DBS predecessor's styling.
-Much of the rest of the car is also directly derived from the DBS, including its lightweight aluminum VH platform and 5.9-liter V12 motor.
+With its powerful stance, elegant proportions and trademark Aston Martin grille, the Vanquish S represents a careful evolution of its DBS predecessor's styling.
+Much of the rest of the car is also directly derived from the DBS, including its lightweight aluminum VH platform and 5.9-liter V12 engine.

 A central part of Aston's brand identity since its introduction back in 2000, the V12 has also been upgraded since it resided in the DBS' engine bay.
-In the Vanquish, it gains a number of upgrades - including variable valve timing on both cams, a revised intake manifold and larger throttle bodies.
-It now produces 567 horsepower and 465 lb-ft of torque, figures that are impressive in isolation but significantly behind what some competitors offer.
+In the Vanquish S, it gains a number of upgrades - including variable valve timing on both cams, a revised intake manifold and larger throttle bodies.
+It now produces 580 horsepower, an impressive figure in isolation but significantly behind what some competitors offer.
 Still, when given cane, the big twelve delivers a melodious mechanical roar that must be heard to be appreciated and adds an impressive element of drama to the driving experience.

 The only available transmission is a eight-speed automatic that swaps ratios smoothly and delivers precise rev-matched downshifts.
 It sends power to the rear wheels via a carbon fiber driveshaft and includes a launch control mode - an Aston Martin first - that helps facilitate zero-to-60 mph sprints of 3.6 seconds.
 Top speed is quoted at 201 mph.